ukondral/git_bash/README.md

 # Работа с git и bash

 ## Bash
 Bash scripts are used for a range of tasks, from simple commands to complex programs with conditional operations, loops, and function calls.
-Working through the command line makes it easier and faster for the user to interact with the system, without using a GUI.
-      Commands for working with files and folders:
+Here are some of them:

-### Task 1
+#### Task 1
 ```
 cd ~                                     # Open the home directory
 pwd                                      # Determine the name of the folder you are in